beckrecca/p2/README.md

 <http://p2.beckrecca.me>

 ## Description
 It's an XKCD password generator featuring the Key-per from Adventure Time.
+It generates a password based on the parameters determined by the user.

 ## Demo
 I will do my demo during section with Dan on Thursday, October 2.